rileygelwicks/eastwestaudio/doc/index.rst

 Ewa has a few limitations that the user should be aware of.

-1. Ewa only supports MP3 at this time.
+1. Mp3 is the only supported audio format.
 2. Ewa only supports CBR (constant bit rate) encoding.
 3. Ewa's rule system only takes into account the name of the requested content file and the current time and date in determining the list